MarkusMas/meta-shelly-gen2/README.md

 For Shelly devices of Gen1 please refer to the repository [meta-shelly-driver](https://github.com/vistalba/meta-shelly-driver) by @vistalba.

+Feel free to support me with some [coffee](https://www.paypal.me/MarkusMas721).

 ### Device Compatibility
 The drivers in this repository make use of the [Shelly Device Api for Gen2+](https://shelly-api-docs.shelly.cloud/gen2/) using the RPC protocol ~~via http protocoll~~  _update shelly plus 2pm v2:_ via a websocket connection.
 The compatibility of your Shelly devices is automatically checked during step 12 of the instructions below.
 All your compatible devices will be listed for installation.